On the Reliability of Information Retrieval From MDS Coded Data in DNA Storage: Optimization and Trade-offs

 \section{Optimization and Trade-offs}

-In this section, we apply the theoretical framework developed in Section~\ref{sec3} to analyze the trade‐offs between various design factors that affect the reliability of data retrieval under MDS coding.
+In this section, we apply the theoretical framework developed in Section~\ref{sec3} to analyze the trade‐offs between various design parameters that affect the reliability of data retrieval under MDS coding.
 Our goal is to identify optimal operating points that minimize sequencing or synthesis costs under reliability constraints.
-Specifically, we focus on two key optimization problems: \begin{enumerate*}[label={\textit{(\roman*)}}] \item minimizing the number of reads needed for retrieval (sequencing cost); and \item maximizing the information density achieved by the inner and outer code combination (synthesis cost);\end{enumerate*} both while ensuring a target success probability of at least $1-\delta_{\text{th}}$.
-We fix $\delta_{\text{th}}=10^{-6}$ throughout this section, and consider the same initial configuration as in Section~\ref{example}, with $K=10000$, $k=360$, $m=8$, $\epsilon=0.01$.
+Specifically, we focus on two key optimization problems: \begin{enumerate*}[label={\textit{(\roman*)}}] \item minimizing the number of reads needed for retrieval (sequencing cost); and \item maximizing the information density achieved by the inner-outer code combination (synthesis cost);\end{enumerate*} both while ensuring a target success probability of at least $1-\delta_{\text{th}}$.
+We fix $\delta_{\text{th}}=10^{-6}$ throughout this section, and consider a similar configuration as in Section~\ref{example}, with $K=10000$, $k=360$, and $m=8$.
 To evaluate the optimal operating points, we use our analytical lower bound on the probability of success in~\eqref{eqLBr} (parametrized same as in Section~\ref{example}), and apply a grid search over the relevant parameters.